CPScript/awesome-hacking/README.md

-a uncompleted repository where i will be putting down my notes :D
+a uncompleted repo where i will slowly add information relating to computers, hacking, ect.